Thessaloniki: The Historic Metropolis at the Heart of Macedonia

 Thessaloniki Music Festival (July - August)

 Every summer, the Thessaloniki Music Festival attracts international talent in genres ranging from classical to jazz and electronic music.
-Concerts take place in open-air venues such as the City Theater or the Waterfront, offering an incredible musical experience in a magnificent setting.
+Concerts take place in open-air venues such as the Théâtre de la Ville or the Front de Mer, offering an incredible musical experience in a magnificent setting.

 Fêtes de l'Assomption (August)